-I'm sure there might be another simpler and cool solutions to do this thing.
-For an example you can specifically put "shadow chunks" scattered all over the area and turn it off when player visit that place.
-That will do, but what came in my mind was "Well.. maybe you only need to mask the area you need to reveal?"
+I'm sure there might be other simpler and cool solutions to do this thing.
+For example, you can specifically put "shadow chunks" scattered all over the area and turn them off when players visit that place.
+That will do, but what came to my mind was "Well.. maybe you only need to mask the area you need to reveal?"

 Think of it like a dirty window.
 As you smudged your finger across the window, the area being smudged would be revealed.
-In Unity you can replicate the same effect to the UI by utilizing Mask component.
-However, instead of "clean" to reveal desired area, we "paint" it out to reveal the desired area.
+In Unity, you can replicate the same effect to the UI by utilizing the Mask component.
+However, instead of "clean" to reveal the desired area, we "paint" it out to reveal the desired area.

 Preparing The UI

-First, let's create the masking area using Raw Image and add Mask component on it.
+First, let's create the masking area using Raw Image and add a Mask component to it.

 Under the mask, create the map you'd like to reveal like so.